With the holiday season upon us, many people in need are turning to charity for assistance with food, bills and other living expenses.

 If you spot a fake charity or a scam, you can report it to the FTC at ftc.gov/complaint.
 The more scams we report, the fewer we’ll have to deal with in the future.

-Bonus: Facebook is feeling generous this holiday season
+Bonus: Facebook is feeling generous

-With Drives, you can create an event like a Canned Food Drive a Clothing Drive and automatically alert others in your area.
+You can create an event like a Canned Food Drive a Clothing Drive and automatically alert others in your area.
 You can also join existing Drives or share them with your friends and contacts via your newsfeed.

 To create a Drive, open Facebook and type Community Help into the search bar to find the shortcut to the Community Help hub.
 Next, click Request or Offer Help and then click Create Drive to start your event.
 Then, fill out the information about your Drive and tap “Post” to share it on Facebook.

 And if you’re worried about scammers abusing the feature, you can rest easy.
-Facebook actually plans to moderate and review Drives to ensure they don’t violate the rules.
+Facebook plans to moderate and review Drives to ensure they don’t violate the rules.